ANNUAL CHARGEBACK REPORT & STATISTICS

 The difference is an ongoing effort to prevent disputes.

-Chargebacks are an increasing threat, as the 3.36% average chargeback-to-transaction ratio indicates.
+Chargebacks are still a significant threat as this report’s 2.59% chargeback-to-transaction ratio indicates.
 If merchants didn’t make any effort at all to reduce risk, the data in The Year in Chargebacks would be much different.

-However, the merchants in this study recognize the dangers that chargebacks pose to their business and have been making an effort to reduce them.
+However, the merchants in this study recognize the dangers that chargebacks pose to their business and have been focused on reducing them.

-Therefore, the drop in the chargeback-to-transaction ratio emphasizes the effectiveness and importance of an ongoing, proactive chargeback prevention strategy.
+Therefore, the drop in the chargeback-to-transaction ratio emphasizes the effectiveness and value of Midigator’s ongoing, proactive chargeback prevention efforts.

 Percent of Transactions that Turn Into Chargebacks